pomf/pomf/README.md

 Example nginx configs can be found in confs/.

+## File expiration

+If you want files to expire please have a look at [Uguu](https://github.com/nokonoko/uguu) instead which is based on Pomf.

 ## Using SQLite as DB engine

 We need to create the SQLite database before it may be used by pomf.